pranav94/djangoProject/README.md

 # djangoProject
-This is a test Django project for learning.
+This is a placeholder for the test Django project built for learning.
+This was built using the official django documentation.
+This serves no other purpose than documentating the framework, libraries that were used and will not be maintained anymore.

 This project uses Python 3.4.8.